Drop off used batteries for recycling

 How to safely store and drop off used batteries

-• Cover the terminals of used batteries with non-conductive tape, like duct tape or clear sticky tape, to prevent sparking and reduce the risk of fire.
+• Cover the terminals of used batteries with clear sticky tape or duct tape, to prevent sparking and reduce the risk of fire.

 • Store them in a glass container and make sure the container is not airtight.